Online Business Courses for Credit

 These free courses don't lead to credit, but students who want to learn more about business can use these free options to expand their knowledge.
 These classes don't have a specific deadline in which coursework needs to be completed.
 Instead, students can work independently and at their own pace.

 - Accounting 101: The Fundamentals examines important financial statements, including the income statement, balance sheet and cash flow statement.
 This course is for the accounting novice who is interested in what role accounting plays in a business.
-A bookstore with a coffee shop example is used to teach accounting fundamentals.
+An example of a bookstore with a coffee shop is used to teach accounting fundamentals.

 - Crafting a Business Plan teaches students how to create business plans that describe the company's mission and objectives to both consumers and investors.
 Students can download a business plan outline and see common questions that can be used to create a plan.